 Efficient deployment of crack segmentation models on edge devices is governed by strict constraints on latency, power consumption, and energy efficiency, particularly under small batch sizes dictated by the number of input sensors (e.g., cameras).
-In this work, we investigate implementation across heterogeneous edge platforms, including CPUs, GPUs, and \glspl{npu}, each offering distinct trade-offs.
+In this work, we look at the implementation on different edge platforms, including CPUs, GPUs, and \glspl{npu}, which all have different tradeoffs.
 GPUs provide high throughput, especially for large batch sizes, but typically incur higher power consumption and are less efficient in small-batch regimes.
 CPUs offer greater flexibility and broader operator support, yet often fall short in terms of parallel efficiency. \glspl{npu}, while promising superior energy efficiency, are constrained by limited support for operators and model architectures, complicating deployment.
 These disparities make platform selection, numerical precision, and runtime configuration non-trivial design choices.
 Collectively, these limitations highlight the need for custom \gls{fpga}-based architectures to achieve superior energy efficiency and mitigate platform-specific constraints.

 Our contributions are as follows: